santiagocodes/santiagocodes/README.md

 ## :woman_technologist: How I Work

 I enjoy working with others and will adapt to any situation/work environment with ease.
-When working in a team I find that communication, setting priorities and having a timeline from the start reduces stress and is one of the best ways to get thing done right. :relaxed:
+When working in a team I find that communication, setting priorities and having a timeline from the start reduces stress and is one of the best ways to get things done right. :relaxed:

 ## :blush: My Values <img src="https://media.giphy.com/media/LSugiV8qLG7WM8xkV3/giphy.gif" width="200" height="200" align="right"/>